ElementsProject/lightning/doc/lightning-listchannels.7.md

 to the node.
 Because channels may be bidirectional, up to 2 objects will be returned for each channel (one for each direction).

+Note that for local channels, listpeerchannels(7) gives much more detailed
+information: **listchannels** only shows public gossip information (previously it merged local information, but that was deprecated in *v24.02*).

 If *short\_channel\_id* is a short channel id, then only known channels with a matching *short\_channel\_id* are returned.
 Otherwise, it must be null.